Enhancing a performance for the visually impaired.

 Visually impaired audience members are provided with headsets and, as the curtain rises, the audio description begins.
 The live commentary given by a member of the Scottish Ballet team describes the movement and action on stage whilst allowing enough space to enjoy and appreciate the music played by the orchestra of Scottish Ballet.

-Tickets for visually impaired patrons are only £8 and can be booked via the box office by telephone or in person.
+Tickets can be booked via the box office by telephone or in person.
 Please let the box office know if you require a headset when booking and they can advise of the best seats in the auditorium for you.

 Cast lists and programme articles are also available in braille or large print on request.
 Please contact Lorna Murray on 0141 331 6285 or email firstname.lastname@example.org.